Photo by RF._.studio on Pexels.

 If we choose freedom, we do, however, have to put in the work to consciously decide what we want and wish for, and face the reality that we have often decided against ourselves until now.

-It does feel like anything is possible, though – because it is.
+It does show us that anything is possible, though – because it is.

 And you have all it takes.